AlexCC93/ROS2course/docs/source/Parameters.rst

    ros2 param dump <node_name>
    ros2 param dump <node_name> > <file_name.yaml>

-The first one will print the parameters with their correspondant values, while the second command structure will redirect the parameter values into a file to save them for later.
+The first one will print in the terminal window, the parameters with their correspondant values; while the second command structure will redirect the parameter values into a file to save them for later.

 Run the example below: